andyholst/biohacking/README.md

-# biohacking
+# Biohacking

-A 'mindmap' markdown documentation about biohacking
+A 'mindmap' aka markdown documentation about biohacking and good practises to energygize your body and brain to function better overall during your day.
+Don't forget to take your neutritions on daily basis.

 # Requirements